EvanElzenberger/EvanElzenberger/README.md

 <h3 align="center">Data Enthusiast based in Denver</h3>

 🎓 Business Information & Analytics | Minor in Finance
-🔧 Former oilfield pro pivoting to finance, trading & data
+🔧 Oilfield pro pivoting to finance, trading & data
 📈 Building financial models daily to level up in quant finance
-🧠 Learning Python, SQL, and analytics tooling
+🧠 Learning Python, SQL, and analytics tooling daily
 🎮 Also working on a game with C++ and Unity
 ⚡ Fun fact: I love a good machine!